htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 state and becomes Unclaimed.
 This is because FALSE \|\| UNDEFINED is UNDEFINED.
 So, while this machine is not available to just anybody, if user coltrane has jobs submitted, the machine is willing to run them.
-Any other user’s jobs have to wait until ``KeyboardIdle`` exceeds 15 minutes.
+Any other user's jobs have to wait until ``KeyboardIdle`` exceeds 15 minutes.
 However, since coltrane might claim this resource, but has not yet, the machine goes to the Unclaimed state.